M4tt3/SSHAPE_Dataset_generator/README.md

 If you want to use a config file you can simply use the argument `--config`:

     blender --background --python create_dataset.py -- --config {PATH TO CONFIG}

+To check for issues you can use the argument `--test_mode 1` without `--background`, this doesn't render the image and lets you go around the generated scene:

+    blender --python create_dataset.py -- --test_mode 1

 </ol>